DemocracyClub/design-system/src-site/components/footer.md

 title: Footer
 ---

+Use the Footer component to add quick links, company, and contact information to the foot of a page.

 A basic footer looks something like the following (as seen in [the page layout demo]({{site.basedir}}/layout-demo/).
 All the `ds-footer` class does is add some padding, the blue top border, and extend the [Dark theme]({{site.basedir}}/basics/dark).

 Aside from that, only `ds-copyright` is unique to this component.
 The content of the footer can be constructed from other components according to your needs.
 In the following example, a list of “quick links” is provided alongside the copyright.